Lot4Fun/oceangraph-guide/index.md

 **(*) DOXY quality flag is not used in filtering.**

 ### 4-9.
+NaN value detection

+After the layer-by-layer filtering, the system checks for any remaining NaN (Not a Number) values in the core variables:

+- Pressure (`PRES_ADJUSTED`)
+- Temperature (`TEMP_ADJUSTED`)
+- Salinity (`PSAL_ADJUSTED`)

+If any NaN values are detected in these critical variables, the entire profile is rejected and removed from the dataset.
+This ensures data integrity and prevents computational errors in downstream analysis.

+### 4-10.
 Pressure gap filtering

-Profiles with excessively large gaps in pressure measurements are excluded to ensure data continuity.
+Profiles with excessively large gaps in pressure measurements are rejected and removed from the dataset to ensure data continuity.
 The filtering uses depth-dependent gap thresholds that become more permissive with increasing depth:

 - **0-100 dbar**: Maximum gap of 33.33 dbar
 - **100-200 dbar**: Maximum gap of 66.67 dbar